-Want to win this prize?
+Want to win a set of gently used red packing cubes?
 Leave a comment below by 11:59 p.m.
-ET on December 15, 2013.
-We’ll pick one person at random to win the pillow.
+ET on October 27, 2014.
+We’ll pick one person at random to win the bag.
 This giveaway is open only to residents of the Lower 48 United States and the District of Columbia.
 To read the full contest rules, click here.

 Editor’s Note: This contest has ended.
 The winner is Roanne Coplin, who will receive a set of gently used packing cubes.
 Congratulations!
 Stay tuned for further chances to win.